babashka/sci/doc/ai/0008-cljd-port.md

 This survives tree-shaking: an override body that calls a real Dart method (`(fn [s] (.toUpperCase s))`) compiles to a direct call site, so AOT keeps the method.
-Guarded by script/test/cljd-native (CI test-cljd job): it `dart compile exe`s test/sci/aot_main.cljd and runs the native binary, which asserts the override returns "HELLO FROM SCI" and an unlisted member is denied.
+Guarded by script/test/cljd-native (CI test-cljd job), the AOT analogue of script/test/native (GraalVM). test/sci/aot_main.cljd is a generic form+ctx eval CLI (the cljd sci.impl.main); the script `dart compile exe`s it and:
+- runs `--selftest`, asserting an override survives tree-shaking and an unlisted member is denied (the fn-override path, which cannot round-trip);
-This is the AOT analogue of script/test/native (GraalVM); the JIT `dart test` suite cannot catch a tree-shaken reflective path.
+- runs the suite with SCI_TEST_ENV=native so tu/eval* shells out to the binary, round-tripping each eval through the native build (like ./sci on the JVM).
+A ctx carrying override fns cannot serialize, so those tests use sci/eval-string (in-process), matching the JVM.
+The JIT `dart test` suite cannot catch a tree-shaken reflective path; this can.
 This is why overrides are the right interop model for Dart, which has no runtime reflection.

 Non-record deftype works on cljd: the cljs arm of analyze-deftype* became :default (SciType path, platform-neutral).